obsidiansystems/ex-healthcare-claims-processing/README.md

    Details on this claim will be displayed.

 3. To pay the claim, choose the **Pay Claim** button.
-4. Enter the Policy contract id: #43:4
+4. Click the **Submit** button.

-   Payment will be sent to the Radiologist.
+   The payment will be sent to the Radiologist.
 The Radiologist can view their claims and see that this one is no longer an open claim by clicking on the **Claims** tab and enabling the **Include Archived** choice.

 5. Log in as Patient 1 and choose the **Patient Obligation** tab.